sahilm1992/sahilm1992.github.io/about.md

 # <center>Short Bio</center>

 I am a Manager Data Scientist at Mastercard AI Garage, India.
-I completed my PhD under the supervision of Prof. [Sayan Ranu](http://www.cse.iitd.ac.in/~sayan/) at the Department of Computer Science and Engineering at [IIT Delhi](https://cse.iitd.ac.in).
+I completed my PhD under the supervision of Prof. [Sayan Ranu](http://www.cse.iitd.ac.in/~sayan/) at the Department of Computer Science and Engineering at [IIT Delhi](https://cse.iitd.ac.in) in thr area of Learning to Solve Combinatorial Optimization Problems over Graphs.

 Research Interests: